B-IoT/mobile-app/README.md

 ## Deployment

-The app is automatically built and publish (on Expo channels) by [CircleCI](https://app.circleci.com/pipelines/github/B-IoT/mobile-app).
+The app is automatically built and published (on Expo channels) by [CircleCI](https://app.circleci.com/pipelines/github/B-IoT/mobile-app).

 ## Project structure